-How long could the Resident Evil 8 campaign be?
+How long could the Resident Evil VIII campaign be?

-While the extend of Resident Evil Village's campaign has not been revealed yet, Dusk Golem claimed to know roughly how long it will be on their Twitter.
+While the extend of Resident Evil VIllage's campaign has not been revealed yet, but Resident Evil leaker Dusk Golem claimed to know roughly how long it will be on their Twitter.

 "I don't know the exact play time but I've heard pretty reliably out of the RE Engine games it'll be the longest one.
 Not the absolute longest RE game, I personally suspect it'll be shorter than RE6/RE4, but I've heard it's longer than RE7/RE2/RE3."

 RE6 is the longest game in the series, with a 21-hour campaign, while both recent remakes come in at around six to eight hours.
 So Resident Evil Village will reportedly be somewhere between those two extremes.